mstahv/tree-grid-lazy-loading/README.md

 The table structure and queries is this way rather simple.

-For a bit more flexibility and simplicity when maintaining the data, one could combine the managerPath with similar employeeId and managerId approach as in the main branch, and maintain the ltree column with triggers.
+For a bit more flexibility and simplicity when maintaining the data, one could combine this approach with similar employeeId primary key and managerId foreign key as in the main branch, and maintain the ltree column describing the full path with triggers.
 This way the data maintenance would be as simple as in the main branch, but the queries would be as simple as here as one can utilize the ltree column describing the parent path.
 This approach is described in [an article by Cris Farmiloe](https://coderwall.com/p/whf3-a/hierarchical-data-in-postgres).

 ## Running the Application